Ginkaku-ji (Silver Pavilion) in Kyoto

 Top:

 Kannon Hall (Ginkaku, Silver Pavilion) - The beautiful and elegant two-story building contains a statue of Kannon (Buddhist goddess of mercy).
-Unfortunately it is not open for the public.
+Unfortunately, it is not open to the public.
 Only the paintings of Buson Yosa (1717 - 1783) and Ike no Taiga (1723 - 1776) at the sliding-door panels (fusuma) can be seen.
-The exterior was never covered in silver foil and therefore makes it a perfect example of wabi-sabi - a Japanese philosophy about accepting imperfections.
+The exterior was never covered in silver foil therefore makes it a perfect example of wabi-sabi - a Japanese philosophy about accepting imperfections.

-Japanese Garden - The dry sand garden, also know as Sea of Silver Sand, was designed by artist and architect Soami (1465-1523).
-Its highlight is the sand cone with a height of 2 meters.
-Behind the Togudo building you will find a moos garden, which consists of ponds, streams, little islands and bridges.
+Japanese Garden - The dry sand garden, also known as the Sea of Silver Sand, was designed by artist and architect Soami (1465 - 1523).
+Its highlight is the sand cone, representing Mount Fuji, with a height of 2 meters.
+Other sand parts are modeled after a famous lake in China near Hangzhou.
+Behind the Togudo building you will find a moos garden, which consists of ponds, streams, little islands, and bridges.

 Sengetsu-sen Falls - You will find this little waterfall on the southeastern end of the Nishiki Kagami Ike pond.
 It brings fresh water to the lower gardens of the Togudo Hall and Ginkaku.